Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 Rental Company Insurance Options Explained

 When you reach the rental counter, the agent will offer a menu of coverage add-ons.
-These can add up quickly — sometimes $45 or more per day — but understanding what each one does helps you decide intelligently.
+These can add up fast — sometimes $60 or more per day if you select multiple options — but understanding what each one does helps you decide intelligently.

 Loss/Collision Damage Waiver (LDW / CDW)